rasika2012/openchoreo/samples/configuring-choreo/create-new-organization/README.md

 organization.core.choreo.dev/acme created
 ```

-The following commaind will create the organization and all the other support resources as well.
+Use the following commaind to create the organization and all the other support resources as well.

 ```bash
 choreoctl apply -f samples/platform-configuration/organization/complete-organization.yaml